FEDERAL CERTIFIED REALTIME REPORTER (FCRR) EXAMINATION

 Does NCRA award continuing education units for the FCRR exam?

 Who can I contact for more information about the FCRR exam?

 Q. What is the FCRR Exam?

-A. Five minutes of dictation at speeds ranging from 180-200 words per minute designed to test the basic realtime skills of federal official court reporters.
+A. Five minutes of dictation at 200 words per minute designed to test the basic realtime skills of federal official court reporters.

 Q. What is the format?

-A. Three-voice, question and answer, material taken from actual federal court transcripts.
-The third voice is colloquy, and the speaker identification is provided with registration confirmation.
+A. Two-voice, question and answer, material taken from actual federal court transcripts.

 Q. Are reporters allowed to use a wireless hookup to their laptop during the FCRR?